-- Master of Arts (Creative Writing).
-Iowa State University
+- M.A.
+(Creative Writing) Iowa State University

-- Master of Liberal Arts.
+- M.L.A.
 Moorhead State University

 Areas of Scholarship

 Creative Nonfiction, Lyric Essays, Short Forms, Travel Writing